acdvorak/jquery.caret/README.md

 *   Insert text at cursor position
 *   Replace selected range with text
 *   Handles differences in line endings between browsers
-*   Select all text within any element
+*   Select/deselect all text within any element

 API
 ===